second-state/whitepapers/oasis-network-ethereum-runtime/tutorial-mint-and-transfer-your-own-erc-721-nft-tokens.md

 Then deposit 0.01 OETH to this MetaMask account from t[he OETH developer faucet.](http://faucet.oasiseth.org/)

-You can export the private key of this account in MetaMask’s Account details menu.
+You can export the private key of this account via MetaMask’s "Account details" menu.

+> :warning: Pasting the private key of an account with a lot of value (i.e. a holding account) is not recommended whatsoever.
+Instead, please only transfer a tiny amount of value to a **new one-off development account** address and only use this new development account when writing and deploying your contracts.
+After all, you only need enough value to pay for gas; nothing else.
+Keep your holding account safe by never sharing its private keys.

 #### Step 2 Import the MetaMask account address into the BUIDL Account